-If you are planning on valuing a business in an international setting, consider complying with the International Valuation Standards (IVS).
+Planning on valuing a business in an international setting?
+Then consider complying with the International Valuation Standards (IVS).
 Just about in any jurisdiction where business assets are valued, standard compliance is key and the IVS rules the roost.

 One of the key requirements under the IVS is a properly conducted fact finding investigation.
-Once you state the purpose and scope of your engagement to the business management clients, you would need to gather sufficient information and analyze it to support your valuation conclusions.
+First, you should state the purpose and scope of your engagement to the business management clients.
+Next, you would need to gather sufficient information and analyze it to support your valuation conclusions.

 Don’t cut corners just to please the client.
 If you think the valuation results are in doubt because you had to skip steps, state so in your valuation report.

 The more important the information you use in your analysis, the more attention you should pay to its credibility.
 Are the sources of data verifiable?
 Do the people who provided you with the info understand its significance?
 If you feel the data provided looks shaky, do not use it in your analysis or state the potential impact of inaccuracies.